-Kukutali Preserve is now open to the public!
+Kukutali Preserve is open to the public!
 Made up of Kiket Island and Flagstaff Point, the Kukutali Preserve is a part of Deception Pass State Park that is jointly owned by the Swinomish Indian Tribal Community and Washington State Parks.
-Although technically islands, Kiket and Flagstaff are connected to Fidalgo Island by thin tombolos making them accessible without a boat.
+The tombola between Fidalgo Island and the Kukutali Preserve has been removed, turning Kiket back into an island.
+Flagstaff Island is still connected to Kiket Island by a natural tombola.
 The area is day use only, open dawn to dusk.
+No domesticated pets or livestock are permitted in the Kukutali Preserve.
+When visiting the preserve, a visitor should be aware of tidal influences as the access point to Kiket Island will be under water during high tide.

 Access to Flagstaff Point is restricted because of the fragile nature of the rocky bald environment and the species that live there.